Top White Rock BC Live Music Venues

 Blue Frog Studios: Premier Intimate Concert Experience

-Hidden at 1328 Johnston Road, we’ve created something special—an intimate venue that reminds you why live music matters.
+Hidden at 1328 Johnston Road is something special: an intimate venue that reminds you why live music matters.
 With just 100 seats, you’re close enough to feel every breath the artists take.
-Our recording theatre captures each performance for broadcast, giving your experience real weight.
+A recording theatre captures each performance for broadcast, giving your experience real weight.
 The sound quality works perfectly, whether you’re hearing blues veterans or new folk acts.
-We’re hosting Colin Linden and Tom Lavin’s Powder Blues next—shows that sell out because we know what live music should feel like.

 West Beach Bar & Grill: Oceanfront Live Music and Dining

-While Blue Frog gives you that intimate magic, West Beach Bar & Grill at 1101 Elm Street offers something entirely different—live music with salt air and sunset views that have been pulling crowds for decades.
+While Blue Frog gives you that intimate magic, West Beach Bar & Grill at 1101 Elm Street offers something entirely different: live music with sea air and sunset views that have been pulling crowds for decades.
 We’ve spent countless Thursday-to-Sunday nights here, where jazz floats over crashing waves and blues guitar battles with seagull calls.
 Those ocean views never lose their charm, particularly when you pair them with solid pub food and cold pints.
-This place has always backed local musicians, creating that perfect mix of great music, relaxed atmosphere, and seaside memories that brings us back every time.
+This place has always supported local musicians, creating the perfect blend of great music, a relaxed atmosphere, and seaside memories that bring us back every time.

 3 Dogs Brewing: Community-Focused Craft Beer and Local Artists